top of page

 • Air Quality: Dust and vacuum carpets, rugs, and upholstered furniture to eliminate crumbs.

-• Hidden Spaces: Do not overlook areas behind appliances or inside cabinets.
-These spaces can often accumulate potential food sources for pests.
+• Hidden Spaces: Don’t overlook areas behind appliances or inside cabinets.
+These spaces can accumulate potential food sources for pests.

 A consistent cleaning routine significantly lowers the likelihood of pests settling in your home.